Alma-Nemi/codewars-task-generator/README.md

 - 🏷️ Shows title, rank, direct link, and task description
 - 🔍 Allows interactive browsing and filtering by level
 - 🖥️ Opens solution code in a custom-styled preview window
+- ✍️ Edit and Save – modify solution code and save changes in-place with a single click

 ## 🛠️ Tech Stack